qelectrotech/qelectrotech-doc/source/users/preferences/settings_element.rst

 ~~~~~~~~~~~~~~~~~~~

 QElectroTech allows choosing the path from the `QET (Common)`_ and `User`_ element collection.
 The
-path from `User Title Block`_ collection can also be choosed.
+path from `User Title Block`_ collection can also be chosen.
 The collections directory can be
 at the local Hard Disk, common users, or at local servers, common for companies.

 The default element collection paths depend on the installation settings choosed during the